Wilbertz/Navigation/Report.md

 At the core of the learning algorithm is [Deep Q-learning](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf), which exceeded human-level performance in 49 Atari games.
 The algorithm is a modification of Q-learning.
 Q-learning belongs to the class of Temporal-Difference learning (TD-learning) methods.
 The idea of Q-learning is to learn an action-value function, that estimates future rewards given a state and a choosen action.

-Due to the fact that our space is continous, a traditional tabular representation cannot be used.
+Due to the fact that our space is continous, a traditional tabular representation is difficult to use.
 Deep neural networks are used as universal function approximators instead.
-Using a function approximator, we update the weights of the function approximator.
+Using SGD (Stochastic Gradient Descent), we update the weights of the function approximator.

+Using a

 - **Fixed Q-targets**:
 When we perform an update of our network parameters w to make Q closer to the desired result, we indirectly can alter the values for Q and other states nearby.
 This can make training quite unstable.
 When we update Q for a state s, then on subsequent states s' Q(s', a') might become worse.
 To make training more stable, a target network can be used.
 This target network is a copy of our network.
 This network is synchronized with the main network periodically.